The Good, the Bad, the Ugly and Everything in Between: The State of Affairs in Bangladesh under the Post-July Revolution Interim Government

 – Wholesale murder charges against unconnected persons

 People who have nothing to do with political violence are being arbitrarily accused of murder in the tangle of mass cases.
-In a troubling turn, Iresh Zaker, a renowned advertising executive and actor, is included among 406 individuals named in a criminal case regarding murder of a protester.
-The Cultural Affairs Adviser of the interim government called the case “deeply troubling, deeply disturbing” highlighting growing concerns over weaponising the judicial process for indiscriminate or politically motivated legal actions.
+In a troubling turn, Iresh Zaker, a renowned advertising executive and actor, is included among 406 individuals named in a criminal case regarding the murder of a protester.
+The Cultural Affairs Adviser of the interim government called the case “deeply troubling, deeply disturbing”, highlighting growing concerns over weaponising the judicial process for indiscriminate or politically motivated legal actions.

 The Ugly

-– Law and order not under control
+– Law and order are not under control

 The in-between: